AaruBama/memestr/README.md

 Memestr is a nostr based web application that creates a global stage for memes and trending content.
-Memestr is a community for people who like seeing all their memes/news/trending-content random stuff at one place without having to go through a lot of text statuses.
+Memestr is a community for people who like seeing all their memes, news, trending-content, random-stuff at one place without having to go through a lot of text statuses.

 ## why should people use it?